-5. Free the draw cords: Between Pin #1 and Pin #3, find a space center marking.
-Free the draw cords at the center marking.
-Do the same between Pin #2 and Pin #4. make sure the freed draw cords come out from the side of the tape with hook pockets.
+5. Free the draw cords:

+Free the draw cords about 1" away from pins #1 and #2.
+Make sure the freed draw cords come out from the side of the tape with hook pockets.
 On one end, knot each draw cord.
 If the tape is for a pair of panels, make sure the knots are at the overlap end.
 Trim off the extra cords.
 Fold 1" raw edges behind the tape.

 6. Lay the fabric panel on your worktable face down.
 Lay the tape on the panel header with the hook pockets up.
-The woven in green thread must be nearest the top edge of the panel.
-The top edge of the tape must be even with the top edge of the panel.
-Trim off extra fabric so that the raw edge is covered by the tape.
+The pink thread on the tape must be nearest the top edge of the panel.
+Refer to Step 1a or 1b to determine how far down to position the tape from the top edge of the panel.
+Trim the edge of the fabric as shown in the figure below, so that the raw edge is covered by the tape.
 Pin the tape to the panel.